Academic-Panic/academic-panic-application/README.md

 ## 1. Project Overview

 ### Mission Statement
--To help students transform their study habits by connecting them with peers for smarter, more effective learning through shared insights and collaborative teaching.
+- To help students transform their study habits by connecting them with peers for smarter, more effective learning through shared insights and collaborative teaching.

 ### Core Features
 - Creating, joining, and viewing study sessions.